daixianfeng/postcss-px-to-viewport/README.md

 A plugin for [PostCSS](https://github.com/ai/postcss) that generates viewport units (vw, vh, vmin, vmax) from pixel units.

+## Tips

+- Because original project on npm is not the last version!!

 ## Usage

 If your project involves a fixed width, this script will help to convert pixels into viewport units.